 They go on to stress that there is no such thing as ‘one size fits all’ when it comes to applying evidence across contexts, and that by prioritising the deepening of our understanding of educational approaches in general we can empower ourselves to question the approaches and policies that are dictated within our own culture.
 By doing so we place ourselves in a stronger position to challenge those who propose a ‘recipe book’ (Pellegrini and Vivanet, 2021, p.
 35) approach to pedagogy, which assumes that outcomes can be reproduced regardless of context.
 Human-centred approaches enable us to see unique children, their families and communities in all their colour, not league tables and standardised targets.

 In Crehan’s (2016) attempt to learn from the top five performing countries in the Programme for International Student Assessment tests, which included insights from Finland, Singapore, Japan, China (Shanghai) and Canada, the author concluded that a key principle for high performance and equity was how teachers were treated.
-Although the focus of this work is on outputs, rather than the intrinsic happiness and holistic development of children, it still makes an important point about the perception of, preparation of and professional autonomy of teachers, which is highly relevant here.
+Although the focus of Crehan's work is on outputs, rather than the intrinsic happiness and holistic development of children, it still makes an important point about the perception of, preparation of and professional autonomy of teachers, which is highly relevant here.
 In all five of these countries, being accepted onto a teacher-training programme is extremely competitive, but following their training, and after a probationary period during which they are closely supported, new career teachers are allowed autonomy to teach in their own style.
 Their training and qualification identify them as having competent, professional judgement.

 Ryan and Decci (2000) discuss how intrinsic motivation is cultivated through relatedness, autonomy and competence.
 Unfortunately, the approach taken to teacher training in England is very different, and more in line with what Crehan (2016, p.
 252) describes as a ‘deprofessionalising’ cycle.
 Within this, anyone with ‘minimum standards’ can train, and then their teaching is strictly monitored through a prescriptive curriculum and assessment.
-The ‘intrinsic motivation’ that might be experienced through an autonomous role is replaced by ‘bribes or threats’, which Crehan forewarned would eventually lead to the teacher shortage that we see in England today.
+The ‘intrinsic motivation’ that might be experienced through an autonomous role is replaced by ‘bribes or threats’, which, Crehan forewarned, would eventually lead to the teacher shortage that we see in England today.
 In 2018, the DfE in England found that over one-third of teachers left the profession in their first five years of employment, citing debilitating working conditions, feeling overworked and undervalued.
 In the same report, when asked what might make them stay or return to teaching, one of the key incentives, before increased pay, was ‘professional recognition and greater autonomy’.
 Others included: ‘change the philosophy of education so that it was child-focussed and de-politicised’ and ‘less focus on targets and results’ (DfE, 2018, pp. 36–7).

 Allowing greater teacher autonomy has been shown to increase feelings of empowerment and professionalism and to decrease stress (Pearson and Moomaw, 2005).
 Crehan (2016, p.
 252) makes a persuasive case for increasing teacher training entry requirements and allowing more independence, which will then ‘build in’ intrinsic motivation.
 Let us change the direction of teacher training in England.
 Let us return to a human-centred education system where individual expertise is valued and trusted.